 Once you sign up for your free account, check out these key resources to get you up and running with no-code chatbot building, fast:

-- A guided tutorial of our new drag-and-drop interface, Flow Builder, which makes bot-building even easier than before
+- A guided tutorial of our new drag-and-drop interface, Flow Builder, which makes bot-building even easier than before—plus a tutorial on how to build a basic bot in three minutes

 - The Chatfuel Facebook Community, where bot builders from around the world share advice.
 It's a great place to get feedback and advice and ask questions.